 Longer periods of fasting can also have a profound impact on improving your alkalinity boosting markers, including insulin sensitivity, and reduced toxic load.
 There are a variety of ways to implement longer fasts, including a weekly 24-hour fast, a monthly 5-day caloric restriction (that mimics fasting), or a seasonal 5-day water fast.
 [9, 10]

 Gratitude is the practice of giving thanks and appreciating life.
 Although this practice may seem trivial to some, it has been shown to actually improve alkalinity and various other health markers (including mental health benefits and better digestion).
-One of the easiest ways to boot alkalinity for the whole day is to write in a gratitude journal first thing in the morning.
+One of the easiest ways to boost alkalinity for the whole day is to write in a gratitude journal first thing in the morning.
 Some people opt for just listing out 3 things you are grateful for, big or small.
 You can also free-flow write for 5 minutes about various things you are grateful for in that moment.

 5. Relationships/ Community